-Ideal Sleep Time & Bedtime Calculator
+Ideal Sleep Time Calculator

-Tip: most adults feel best with 7-9 hours.
-A short buffer helps your body wind down.
+Tip: most adults feel best with 7–9 hours (5–6 cycles).
+A 10–20 min wind-down buffer keeps results realistic.

 How to use this calculator

 Choose whether you know your wake-up time or your bedtime.
 If you have a fixed morning schedule for work or school, select "Bedtime from wake-up" and enter when your alarm goes off.
 The calculator will suggest the ideal time to go to bed.
+If you control your morning, select "Wake-up from bedtime," enter when you plan to sleep, and the tool shows when to set your alarm.

 Understanding the results